lorin/booknotes/Becoming-A-Technical-Leader.md

     1. What is leadership, anyway?
     2. Models of leadership style
     3. A problem-solving style
         - Understanding the problem
         - Managing the flow of ideas
         - Controlling the quality
     4. How leaders develop
-    4. But I can't because
+    5. But I can't because
+        - I'm not not a manager
 - Part Two: Innovation
     6. The three great obstacles to innovation
         - Are you aware of waht you had for dessert?